 Nevertheless, NEOs are entitled to certain severance entitlements as detailed below (with such entitlements potentially triggered as an indirect consequence of a change of control of the Company).
-In addition to this, the Remuneration and Nomination Committee may accelerate the vesting of equity based awards to NEOs upon a change of control.
+In addition to this, the Remuneration, People and Culture Committee may accelerate the vesting of equity-based awards to NEOs upon a change of control.

-Michael Wilkes: Mr. Wilkes commenced as the CEO of the Company on January 17, 2011.
-Mr Wilkes' annual base salary during 2016 was A\$790,000 with an additional amount of up to 90% of annual base salary payable as an annual bonus based on achieving annual performance targets as may be determined by the Remuneration and Nomination Committee.
-Mr. Wilkes receives employer contributions to his superannuation fund of A\$25,000 per year.
-He is entitled to be given six (6) months' written notice of termination.
+Michael Holmes: On 7 November 2012, Mr Holmes was appointed Chief Operating Officer of the Company and appointed as President and CEO on 18 March 2020.
+Mr Holmes' annual base salary in 2019 was A\$560,000 with an additional amount of 60% of fixed annual remuneration payable as an annual bonus based on achieving annual performance targets as may be determined by the Remuneration, People and Culture Committee.
+Mr Holmes receives employer superannuation contributions to the value of A\$25,000 per year.
+Mr. Holmes is entitled to be given six (6) months' notice of termination.
+In the event of his termination, other than by reason of redundancy or for cause (in which case no severance is payable), he is entitled to receive six (6) months' gross fixed annual remuneration on such termination.
 He may be required to serve the notice period on an active or passive basis, or payment may be made to him in lieu of all or part of the notice period based upon his annual total remuneration on termination.
-Mr. Wilkes must give six (6) months' notice of resignation.

-Commencing January 1, 2016, if Mr Wilkes' employment is terminated by reason of "redundancy", the Company must pay a severance equal to two (2) years of gross fixed annual remuneration at the time of termination plus two (2) times the target annual performance bonus payable in respect of the year in which the employment is terminated.
-"Redundancy" includes, among other matters (i) a substantial diminution in the duties and responsibilities of the position or a material reduction in the status of the position, whether as a result of an addition to or reduction of duties and responsibilities; (ii) a substantial diminution in the scale of the business to which the duties and responsibilities of the position in base salary or bonus opportunity or in the kind or level of the benefits.
+Mr Holmes must give three (3) months' notice of resignation.
+In the case of a termination by reason of redundancy, the Company must pay a severance equal to two (2) years of gross fixed annual remuneration at the time of termination plus two (2) times the target annual performance bonus payable in respect of the year in which the employment is terminated.
+"Redundancy" includes, among other matters (i) a substantial diminution in the duties and responsibilities of the position or a material reduction in the status of the position, whether as a result of an addition to or reduction of duties and responsibilities; (ii) a substantial diminution in the scale of the business to which the duties and responsibilities of the position apply; or (iii) a material reduction in base salary or bonus opportunity or in the kind or level of the benefits.

-If Mr. Wilkes had been terminated, other than for cause, as of December 31, 2016, Mr. Wilkes would have been entitled to receive an estimate of A\$485,356 in termination and statutory payments.
-If Mr. Wilkes had been terminated as a result of redundancy as of December 31, 2016, Mr. Wilkes would have been entitled to receive an estimate of A\$3,174,856 in redundancy and statutory payments.
+If Mr Holmes had been terminated, other than for cause or by reason of redundancy, as of 31 December 2019, Mr Holmes would have been entitled to receive an estimate of A\$329,939 in termination and statutory payments.
+If Mr Holmes had been terminated as a result of redundancy as of 31 December 2019, Mr Holmes would have been entitled to receive an estimate of A\$1,909,439 in redundancy and statutory payments.